poojavjpy/Locust-Database/README.md

 📌 Project Overview

 This project aims to detect locusts in images using YOLOv5 and YOLOv8 models.
-The dataset has been curated and annotated and augmentated specifically for this task.
+The dataset has been curated, annotated and augmentated specifically for this task.
 This repository contains code for detecting locusts using YOLOv5 and YOLOv8.
 The dataset has been specifically curated for this task and can be used to train and evaluate the models.
 This repository contains the implementations of YOLOv5 and YOLOv8 for locust detection.
 The objective of this study is to compare the performance of these two models in terms of detection accuracy and efficiency.

 After extensive evaluation, YOLOv8 demonstrated superior performance compared to YOLOv5, achieving higher mAP (mean Average Precision) and better detection accuracy.

 ✅ Features

 YOLOv5 & YOLOv8 implementations
 Custom dataset(without augmentation and with augmentation) for locust detection Training and inference scripts included